 Once all your trials are complete it's time to look at what you've learned and determine the answer to your question.
 Did people like the low fat cookies?
 Did the spa treatment make you feel better about yourself?
 Is your cat now toilet trained?
 If the answer is "no," or even "I don't know," that doesn't mean the experiment was a failure, since you have still learned something.
 How did the company and their employees make out?
 They came to the conclusion that the open house brought many more potential buyers into the property in a shorter time and because of that the home did sell faster and with a bidding war!

-At the Toronto Foot Clinic they make custom orthotics for individuals with foot pain and are always researching ideas to find new medical breakthroughs.
+At the Trinity Family Dental Clinic in Ontario (view website) they treat both adults and children with tooth and or mouth pain and are always researching ideas to find new medical breakthroughs.